microsoft/PSRule/docs/index.md

 PSRule provides an easy way to:

-- Define reusable business rules like scripts
+- Define reusable business rules like scripts.
-- Validate PowerShell objects with rules by piping them to PSRule
+- Validate PowerShell objects with rules by piping them to PSRule.

 Because PSRule is based on PowerShell:

-- It builds on existing PowerShell skills
+- It builds on existing PowerShell skills.
-- Works with other PowerShell modules and .NET classes
+- Works with other PowerShell modules and .NET classes.
-- Works great with source control and DevOps pipelines
+- Works great with source control and DevOps pipelines.

 ## Installing the module